Cobb County Fire & Emergency Services

 - Unity through Diversity

 ISO Rating & Accreditation

-Cobb County Fire & Emergency Services is one of the few county fire departments that has an ISO 1 rating as well as holding the designation as Internationally Accredited through Center for Public Safety Excellence (CPSE) and Commission on Fire Accreditation International (CFAI).
+Cobb County Fire & Emergency Services is one of the few county fire departments with an ISO 1 rating and the designation as internationally accredited through the Center for Public Safety Excellence (CPSE) and Commission on Fire Accreditation International (CFAI).

 There are approximately 29,700 fire departments in the United States.
-Of these fire departments only 106 departments have an ISO 1 rating.
-Additionally there are only 290 agencies accredited by CPSE/CFAI in the United States.
-Only 12% of the US Population is protected by an accredited fire department.
+Of these fire departments, only 119 departments have an ISO 1 rating.
+Additionally, there are only 312 agencies accredited by CPSE/CFAI in the United States.
+Only 13% of the US Population is protected by an accredited fire department.